 I’m a Star Trek native.
 Star Trek is my homeland.
 One of my earliest memories is of sneaking out of bed to watch what turned out to be The Next Generation’s “Cause and Effect”.
 I got caught…and then I got my bedtime moved later so I could stay up and watch.
 I was about five.
 Yet somehow I don’t seem to read much Star Trek fanfiction.

 I’m a Doctor Who nut.
 I’m an Eighth Doctor girl.
 The Wilderness Years (while the show was off the air) produced some of the best stories ever to come out of the entire fandom.
 If I don’t have an Eighth Doctor novel, it doesn’t exist.
 “Heaven Sent” was probably the best hour of television I’ve seen in a very long time; I nearly swooned.
-I have a scoreboard keeping track of whether or not I’m mad at Moffat (there’s a separate board for Sherlock).
+On average, I...am mad at Moffatt.
 I recognized Missy the moment she said "Missy" (and nearly hurt myself laughing with delight).
-I have a shortlist of actresses to play a Lady Thirteen or Fourteen.
-I can’t think in any other fandom while there’s a new season on.
+OH MY GOD I'M EXCITED ABOUT LADY THIRTEEN - ROCK ON, THIRTEEN!
 I actually do enjoy the classic series; I love finding the ways it has influenced the current one, trying to sort out backstories, and spotting in-jokes and references.
 Not to mention that the books for the classic series (the New Adventures, the Past Doctor Adventures, the Missing Adventures, and especially my beloved Eighth Doctor Adventures, plus the Big Finish audiodramas) are way better.

 I’m a sci-fi person.